BenLangmead/bowtie/MANUAL.markdown

 Leaving the reporting options at their defaults causes `bowtie` to report the first valid alignment it encounters.
-Because [`--best`] was not specified, we are not guaranteed that bowtie will report the best alignment, and in this case it does not (the 1-mismatch alignment from the previous example would have been better).
+Because [`--best`] was not specified, we are not guaranteed that Bowtie will report the best alignment, and in this case it does not (the 1-mismatch alignment from the previous example would have been better).
 The default reporting mode is equivalent to [`-k`] 1.